Kevin Jared Hosein: Early life and education

 Kevin Jared Hosein was born in Trinidad and Tobago in 1986 in an Indo-Trinidadian family.

 As a young child, he was not initially interested in reading, but was more into video games, especially those with story-heavy plots.
 Later on in his childhood, Hosein became deeply interested in books and writing, particularly authors such as Stephen King and Cormac McMarthy.
-Of Caribbean literature, the 1972 novel No Pain Like This Body, written by Harold “Sonny” Ladoo, had a large influence on Hosein's interest in reading and writing.
+In Caribbean literature, the 1972 novel No Pain Like This Body, written by Harold “Sonny” Ladoo, had a large influence on Hosein's interest in reading and writing.

 Due to literature not being offered as a subject option at his secondary school, Hosein obtained a degree in biology and environmental studies at the University of the West Indies at St. Augustine.
 He worked as a school biology teacher for over a decade.

-Works, awards, and honours
+Career

 Short stories and novels

 In 2013, Hosein's story "The Monkey Trap" was featured in Pepperpot: Best New Stories from the Caribbean.
 It was also shortlisted for the Small Axe Literary Prize.
 In 2015, he won the Caribbean regional category of the Commonwealth Short Story Prize for his story "The King of Settlement 4".

 In 2018, he won the overall Commonwealth Short Story Prize for his story "Passage".
 The judging panel included Damon Galgut, Sunila Galappatti, Kateri Akiwenzie-Damm, Mark McWatt, Paula Morris, and Sarah Hall, who was the chair.
 Hosein received his £5,000 prize on 2 July 2018, in Cyprus.
 "Passage" is written in Trinidadian Creole.
 It follows a forester's quest to find a family living outside society in the mountains of Trinidad.
 It depicts a natural world that is both brutal and exploited by humans.
 The story's ecological details draw on Hosein's biology and environmental science education, as well as his own experience of walking in the forests.

 Hosein published his first novel for adults, Hungry Ghosts, in 2023.
 The novel won pre-publication praise from Hilary Mantel ("a deeply impressive book… and an important one") and Bernardine Evaristo ("An astonishing novel – linguistically gorgeous, narratively propulsive and psychologically profound").
 Reviewing it for The Times, Claire Allfree called Hungry Ghosts a "sumptuous, brilliantly written novel".
 The title refers to pretas, an ancient Hindu tradition that people who commit certain sins transform after death into beings with very small mouths and very large appetites.
 It is set in rural Trinidad in the 1940s, and features the impoverished Saroops and the wealthy farm-owning Changoors.
 Their lives become intertwined when Dalton Changoor disappears.
 In 2024, the novel was longlisted for the Dylan Thomas Prize, for writers under the age of forty, and won the OCM Bocas Prize for Fiction and the Walter Scott Prize for Historical Fiction.